a11ce/roc/README.md

 ### `ctx.log`

 Represents the global game log.
 Components can display this in different ways.
-Messages are JSX elements.
+Messages are functions that return JSX elements.

 - `write(text: string): void`.
 Writes text to the log.
-- `writeHTML(element: JSX.Element): void`.
+- `writeHTML(element: () => JSX.Element): void`.
 Writes a JSX element to the log.
+Requires a function that returns the JSX element.
 - `showButtons(...options: string[]): Promise<string>`.
 Shows mutually exclusive buttons to the player and returns the selected option.
 While buttons are shown, player input is locked and navigation/selection keys are bound to button navigation/selection.
 - `clear(): void`
-- `getMessages(): JSX.Element[]`
+- `getMessages(): Component[]`

 ### `ctx.room`